 He held senior roles at Yahoo!
 EMEA from 2006-2011, where he led corporate development before becoming its senior finance director and chief of staff.
 Previously, he was director of strategy at Orange UK, a mobile network operator and Internet service provider, and worked with McKinsey & Company in London and Palo Alto, California.
 He holds a master’s degree in engineering and management from the Catholic University of Louvain and an MBA from the University of Chicago.
 Mr Cornet serves on the board of directors of Anheuser-Busch Inbev, Floridienne Group, Adrien Invest SCRL and several privately held companies.

 He was chief executive officer of Fonterra Co-operative Group Ltd, a leading New Zealand-based international dairy company, from 2003 to 2011.
 Previously, he served as president and CEO of GSW Inc, a Canadian consumer durable goods manufacturer, from 2000 to 2003.
-For 16 years up to 2000, he worked in the sugar industry, in Canada, the US, the UK and Mexico.
-From 1994 to 1999, he was at Tate & Lyle, where he ultimately served as president and CEO of Tate & Lyle North America Sugars Inc. He has been chairman of New Zealand Trade and Enterprise, the national economic development agency, since November 2012.
-He is also a director of Orion Health Limited, a New Zealand-based privately owned software company, and is a member of the University of Auckland Council.
+Prior to 2000, he spent 16 years in the sugar industry, working in Canada, the United States, the United Kingdom and Mexico.
+From 1994 to 1999, he worked for Tate & Lyle, first as president of Redpath Sugars and subsequently as president and CEO of Tate & Lyle North America Sugars Inc. He has served as chairman of New Zealand Trade and Enterprise, the national economic development agency, since November 2012, and since October 2014 has been chairman of Orion Health Ltd. He also serves as a councillor of the University of Auckland.

-From 2010 to 2013 he was CEO, Bunge North America.
-Upon joining Bunge in 2000, he held a variety of agribusiness leadership roles in the US and Europe.
+From 2010 to 2013 he was CEO, Bunge North America, leading the company's business operations in the United States, Canada and Mexico.
+Upon joining Bunge in 2000, he held a variety of agribusiness leadership roles in the United States and Europe.
 Previously, he worked for more than 15 years at Continental Grain and Cargill.
-He is a member of Rabobank International’s North American Agribusiness Advisory Board and has a BA in economics from Connecticut College.
+He received a BA in economics from Connecticut College.

 All photos copyright Bunge Limited.
 Usage not allowed without prior permission.
 Photos digitally watermarked and tracked.